Kirby and the Forgotten Land: Reception

 Kirby and the Forgotten Land received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics hailed it as one of the best Kirby games ever made.
 (Note: Attributed to multiple sources:)

 Several reviewers gave high praise to the exploration-based level design, citing the optional challenges, collectibles, and Treasure Road as elements that gave each level a substantial feel.
 The upgradable copy abilities and Mouthful Mode were also heavily praised for the gameplay variety they provided while remaining a part of the game's core design, making the combat and platforming consistently interesting as a result.
 Boss fights were also lauded for requiring the utilization of copy abilities, with several praising the increased difficulty of Forgotten Land in comparison to previous entries in the franchise.
 The game's visuals and level themes were similarly commended, with the post-apocalyptic aesthetic of the game being cited as creative.
 Local co-op was praised for being fun and seamless while accommodating younger players.
 The Waddle Dee Town hub was praised for encouraging player exploration and was deemed a substantially rewarding experience.
 (Note: Attributed to multiple sources:)

-Car-Mouth Kirby, often called Carby, has been well-received by fans.
+Car-Mouth Kirby, often referred to by the unofficial name Carby, has been well-received by fans.
 Shortly after it was revealed, Car-Mouth Kirby was added to Mario Kart 8 Deluxe via an unofficial mod.

 Minor criticism was directed towards the movement of Kirby for feeling limited and "sluggish", grounded environments, and the recurring mini-bosses that some found stale.

 Retrospectively, Heather Wald of GamesRadar+ ranked Kirby and the Forgotten Land first in the publication's list of "The 10 best Kirby games to adventure through".